 Dr. Askin was very involved in public life in Chatham.
 He served multiple terms as an elected town councilor, and he was also elected Mayor of Chatham in 1859 and 1861.

 Dr. Askin married Inez Maria Taylor.
 She was born in Cadiz, Spain and she had a niece, Inez Catherine Taylor, that lived with her when she married Dr. Askin.

 In February of 1866 Dr. Askin was elected to the General Council of Medical Education and Registration of Upper Canada.
 On the 14th of September, 1866, the 24th Kent Battalion of Infantry came into existence.
 The surgeon on record was Dr. Askin.
 He accompanied the 24th Kent Battalion to the frontier during the Fenian Raid in 1866.
 Dr. Askin was the first representative from the Western and St. Clair Division of the Medical Council.

-Dr. Askin advertised his practice in the 1851 Chatham Directory, the 1864-65 Kent County Directory and Gazetteer, the 1866-67 Kent, Lambton and Essex Counties Directory and Gazetteer, the 1869 Ontario Gazetteer and Directory and the 1870-1871 Sutherlands Gazetteer Business Directory under Chatham.
+Dr. Askin advertised his medical practice in the 1851 Chatham Directory, the 1864-65 Kent County Directory and Gazetteer, the 1866-67 Kent, Lambton and Essex Counties Directory and Gazetteer, the 1869 Ontario Gazetteer and Directory and the 1870-1871 Sutherlands Gazetteer Business Directory under Chatham.

 Dr. Askin sat on the Board of School Trustee’s and he was a member of the Masonic Lodge according to the 1864 -1865 Kent County Directory and Gazetteer.